enjoyandlove/cc-frontend/projects/ready-ui/src/lib/actions/button/README.md

 # Button

-> Default HTML button accepts all attributes a regular HTML buton does (test 2)
+> Default HTML button accepts all attributes a regular HTML buton does

 ---